4Z1KD/fishhook/README.md

 usage
 --------
+The best way is to use init_fishhook.bat - it contains all the required parameters. one thing to pay attention to - select the correct input and output audio device id. to get the list of devices, run: fishhook.py -a

 fishhook expects up to 8 parameters: input_device_id     input device id (fishhook.py -a for list of devices) output_device_id    output device id (fishhook.py -a for list of devices)